Updated April 24th, 2018.

 It is important to note that these technical identifiers were already considered personal data by many DPAs including in France.
 This is not a new requirement for Criteo and we have well-established methods for compliance while delivering performance to our clients.
 Overall, the GDPR provides six legal bases for data collection and data processing in Europe.
 Learn more about how these apply to Criteo and our clients here.

 Unambiguous consent is not an opt-in

 GDPR establishes a clear distinction between unambiguous consent and explicit consent.
-Explicit consent means the user must proactively opt-in.
+While borh forms of consent require a positive act on the part of the individual, explicit consent implies a strict interpretation of what constitutes this positive action from the user, (e.g. ticking a box, clicking on an “I accept” button).
 This applies solely to sensitive personal data such as race, religion, sexual orientation, political affiliation, and health status.
-Importantly, online identifiers (e.g. cookies) alone are categorized as non-sensitive personal data, therefore an explicit opt-in consent is not required.
+Importantly, online identifiers (e.g. cookies) alone are categorized as non-sensitive personal data, therefore more flexibility is permitted for the use of typical online advertising cookies.

 Ad Choices: A Focus on Consumer Rights and Control

 Criteo has long recognized the need to balance relevant advertising experiences with privacy expectations while empowering consumers to control their experiences.
 Consumers understand this trade off.
 According to a recent Criteo-IPSOS survey, 90% of EU internet users are aware of behavioral targeting and 75% of respondents expect to be served ads that match their interests.
 They are familiar with cookies and understand the role they play in the advertising-driven business model that powers the content they access.